Leigh Richmond Roose: Playing style and philosophy of goalkeeping

 If contemporary accounts are reliable, Jenkins continues, "the save which Roose made while representing Aberystwyth against Builth in the Leominster Cup in 1897 was at least equal to that made by Gordon Banks against Pelé at Guadalajara in the 1970 FIFA World Cup."

-'Mond Roose played in a daring style, often – at a time when other goalkeepers rarely strayed more than a few yards from their goals – rushing out of his penalty area to fill the position left by an errant full-back.
+Roose played in a daring style, often – at a time when other goalkeepers rarely strayed more than a few yards from their goals – rushing out of his penalty area to fill the position left by an errant full-back.
 In his first international, he sprinted from his area and shoulder-charged an opposing Irish winger on the far touchline, bundling him out of play and knocking him unconscious.
 He also took full advantage of the rules of the day, which allowed the goalkeeper to handle the ball anywhere in his own half.
 It has been said that the 1912 alteration to the Laws of the Game, forbidding the goalkeeper to handle outside his penalty area, was directly due to the performances of Roose, who enjoyed taking part in attacks.

 At his best, the Welshman was also a superb if unorthodox shot-stopper, once saving a full-blooded drive from only 6 yd out by clamping the ball between his knees.
 He was extremely athletic and was reputed by the football spectators of the day to have the mysterious ability to change his direction while diving full length.